Raidriar796/Resonite-On-Steam-Deck/README.md

     - `sudo pacman-key --populate`
     - `sudo pacman -Sy`
     - `sudo pacman -S mono`
-    - *If installing Mono after a SteamOS update without rwfus, run the following command instead*
+- *If installing Mono after a SteamOS update without rwfus, run the following command instead of the last command*
     - `sudo pacman -S --overwrite \* mono`
 - To make sure mono is installed, run `mono --version`.
 As of writing it should be version 6.12.0.